 What happens to your recycling?

 Most recyclable material has a financial value and the revenue we receive from selling our recyclable materials helps to reduce the cost of your waste collection service.
-We recycle items in the UK where possible but sometimes have to send materials abroad for reprocessing.
+We recycle items in the UK where possible but sometimes have to send materials to Europe for reprocessing.

 Recycled aluminium saves 90-95% of the energy needed to manufacture a can from scratch.
 There's no limit to the number of times aluminium can be recycled as it doesn't lose any quality during the recycling process.
 All the aluminium cans recycled in Mid Devon are reprocessed in the UK and in as little as six weeks can be back in your local store holding your favourite beverages.

 All glass recycled in Mid Devon goes to a processing plant in the UK where it is sorted by colour and melted down.
 Glass is 100% recyclable and can be endlessly reprocessed with no loss of quality.
 Recycled glass has lots of commercial uses not just in new glass containers, but it’s also used in tiles and fibreglass products.